dynamsoft-docs/barcode-reader-docs/parameters/reference/format-specification/format-control.md

 ## Code128Subset
-Set the code 128 subset.
+Sets the subset of Code 128.

 ### As Json Parameter